Package com.github.tommyettinger.random

 your choice, which has similar results to changing the key in Squares.
 Some constants are not good choices, such as

-, and you can run any odd long through EnhancedRandom.fixGamma(long, int)
+1L or 5L, and you can run any odd long through EnhancedRandom.fixGamma(long, int) with a

 the threshold is 3 or higher, and won't be changed in that case.